Scope of Policy

 - to organize and manage customer related information using purpose-built applications;

-- to more efficiently communicate with multiple customers, suppliers, or vendors; and
+- to more efficiently communicate with multiple customers, suppliers, or vendors, and respond to their requests;

 - to provide customers technical support.